Multilayer Perceptron Neural Network Models in Asset Pricing: An Empirical Study on Large-Cap US Stocks: Empirical application and results

 \subsection{Evaluation of Back Testing Performance}

-The portfolio performance is commonly evaluated via indicators such as annualised returns (annual return), Sharpe Ratio (SR), Sortino ratio (SO), maximum drawdown (MDD) and $\alpha$.
-Table~\ref{tab:EW_ch2} shows the equal-weighted portfolios’ performance of the selected 420 stocks with and without the pandemic period.
-The overall annual return is clearly higher when the pandemic period is included, and the annual return for individual models shows the same tendency.
-Although the overall standard deviation (Std) is higher for the full period of testing, it does not affect the annual return much.
-For both periods tested, the lowest annual returns are from the models of ‘MLP\_fw1’, ‘ols’,’pls’ and ‘pcr’, and the rest of MLP based models, show a trend of ‘deeper, better’, but interestingly, none of them gains higher excess returns compared with the ‘buy-and-hold’ strategy.
+The portfolio performance is commonly evaluated via indicators such as annualized returns (annual return), Sharpe Ratio (SR), Sortino ratio (SO), maximum drawdown (MDD) and $\alpha$.
+Table~\ref{tab:EW_ch2} shows the equal-weighted portfolios’ performance of the selected 420 stocks with and without the pandemic period in the static transaction cost (50bps) scenario.
+In equal-weighted portfolios, the overall average annual return is clearly higher when the pandemic period is included, and the annual returns for individual models show the same trend.
+Although the overall standard deviation (Std) is higher for the COVID-19–Inclusive Period (2112), it does not affect the annual return much.
+For both periods tested, the lowest annual returns are from the models of ‘fw1’, ‘OLS’,’PLS’ and ‘PCR’, and the rest of the MLP-based models show a trend of ‘deeper, better’, but interestingly, none of them achieves higher excess returns compared with the ‘buy-and-hold’ strategy.
 Also, for the proposed models, a deeper structure comes with the higher Std, but the highest Std is shown by the ‘buy-and-hold’ strategy.
+The 'buy-and-hold' strategy, as a well-applied benchmark in backtesting of trading strategy constructions, is a passive strategy that opens a position from the first trading day, and holds the position until the final trading day.
+It does not need any market timing or signal generation techniques.
 Sharpe ratios reflect the capital gain under a certain level of risk which is measured by the standard deviation of excess returns.
-The full testing period’s performance on SR is better than the COVID testing period.
-All models in the full testing period are higher than or very close to the benchmark of ‘buy-and-hold’.
-However, during the pre-COVID period, all models were lower than or extremely close to ‘buy-and-hold’.
-An analogous phenomenon appears on SO as well, which scales the gain from downside risks (e.g. the standard deviation from the negative excess returns).
-MDD, which measures the largest downfall from peak to the bottom of portfolio excess returns, shows the opposite trends to SR and SO, all lower than ‘buy-and-hold’ in the full period but higher in the pre-pandemic period.
-During the full period of testing, our best-performing model, MLP with 2 hidden layers, showed a great advantage which achieving the SR of 0.2651, Sortino Ratio of 0.4154 and the lowest MDD of 39.03\% followed by MLP with 3 hidden layers.
+Period 2112’s performance on SR is better than Period 1911.
+All models in the Period 2112 have higher Sharpe ratios than or very close to the benchmark strategy of ‘buy-and-hold’.
+However, during the pre-COVID period (1911), all models were lower than or extremely close to ‘buy-and-hold’.
+In terms of downside risk performance, an analogous phenomenon appears on Sortino ratios as well, which scales the gain from downside risks (e.g. the standard deviation from the negative excess returns).
+MDD, which measures the largest downfall from peak to the bottom of portfolio excess returns, shows the opposite trends to SR and SO, all are lower than ‘buy-and-hold’ in the full period but higher in the pre-pandemic period (1911).
+During the full testing period, our best-performing model, MLP with 2 hidden layers, showed a noticeable advantage which achieving the SR of 0.2651, Sortino Ratio of 0.4154 and the lowest MDD of 39.03\% followed by MLP with 3 hidden layers.
 This model beat the traditional statistical models and the shallower MLP structure model as well.
 From the factor investing angle, alpha measures the extra gains from factors; all models have positive alphas, which are significant from zero for both periods.
-The proposed deep MLP models have higher alphas in the full testing period, but no higher than GKX2020’s MLP models.
-From the asset pricing theory perspective, lower alpha indicates a better excess return explainability of the factors; ideally, it could be insignificant.
-Thus, the MLP with 1 hidden layer achieved the best interpretability for the labels in the full period.
-From a factor investing perspective, practitioners prefer a higher alpha, which implies their trading strategy is ‘beating the factors’; hence, the GKX2020 model with 4 hidden layers may satisfy their needs.
+The proposed deep MLP models have higher alphas in the full testing period (2112), but no higher than GKX2020’s MLP models.
+From the empirical asset pricing perspective, the insignificant $\alpha$ indicates a better interpretability of these factors.
+The positive residual OOS $\alpha$ of the best proposed MLP models with patterns (lower in Period 1911, a mild uptrend, and higher in Period 2112, a sharp uptrend) implies the existence of 'omitted factors' or the arbitrage opportunities of the market.
+From a factor investing perspective, practitioners prefer a higher positive $\alpha$, which implies their trading strategy derives higher abnormal returns beyond factors.
 Noticeably, the performance of GKX2020 models on the proposed dataset exhibits the similarity and approach to the ‘buy-and-hold’ strategy, which is detected as the trading signal capture failing. \\